 Sometimes the subject drives a body of work, sometimes the medium, sometimes technique.
 This time it was a tool.
 My friend Richard Craig makes things.
 This time he made a light.
-The lamp had a 1/8” capsule in which salts were melted to a plasma at 800f which kicked off 20,000 lumens.
+The lamp had a 1/8” capsule in which salts were melted to a plasma at 800 degrees Fahrenheit which kicked off 20,000 lumens.
 It was meant to illuminate an acre of parking lot or 10,000 square feet of factory floor in Taiwan.
-Once he sold the patent, he gave me one of his prototypes.
+After he sold the patent, he gave me one of his prototypes.

 All that was left was human architecture.